Bhabagrahirout/Selenium/Sikuli/Sikuli.md

 			System.out.println("element Found");
 		 else
 			System.out.println("element  Not Found");
+		 It's better to check if the image is present first, then perform the action .Match contains all the functionality of the Screen class.

 *		Click
 		 sc.click("imgpath");
+		 status.click();
-		 If you don't provide any arguments, it will click in the middle.
+		 If you don't provide any arguments, it will click in the middle of the screen.

+*		Double Click
+		status.doubleClick();

 *		SendKeys / Type
 		 sc.click("imgpath");
 		 sc.type("tshirt");